miszalinski/working-with-me/README.md

 ## 🤝 What I Need From You

 **Non-negotiables**
-- Own outcomes, not just tickets  - "feature shipped" matters less than "conversion improved"
+- Own outcomes, not just tickets  - "conversion improved" matters more than "feature shipped"
 - Communicate blockers early - Monday beats Friday
 - Be kind - we can disagree strongly and still respect each other